ryanhornberger/ryanhornberger.github.io/README.md

 # www.ryanhornberger.com

-This site is build using an isomorphic react application.
+This site is built using an isomorphic react application.

 ## Prerequisits